luxwarp/convertis/README.md

 More information in the [wiki](https://github.com/mmcarlsson/convertis/wiki) on github.

-See the [change log](https://github.com/mmcarlsson/convertis/wiki/Change-log) for upate news.
+See the [change log](https://github.com/mmcarlsson/convertis/wiki/Change-log) for update news.

 ## Install
 `npm install convertis`